tjzwang/VesselTracing/README.md

          For Objects: Vessel_stat_folder_object_binning.m
          To get volumes for object analysis: intensity_distance_analysis_for_volume.m

 NOTE: The folder "Necessary Functions" must be added to the path for scripts to run!
+NOTE: All files must start in the format sampleID_Vessel_vesselID_.
+The file name can vary after the final underscore, ex.
+"Human2267_Vessel_3_DT".
+Failure to follow this format will result in errors, as sample and vessel IDs are extracted from the original file name.

 MATLAB Code Descriptions: